Elder Financial Abuse

 Credit unions can share this one page flyer with their staff to help inform them on how to spot and report possible elder financial abuse.

-CFPB age-friendly promotional toolkit for credit unions (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
-We encourage you to read the NCUA's exit link policies. (opens new page).) – CFPB’s resources for credit unions, including information about elder financial exploitation, Suspicious Activity Reports (SARs), age-friendly practices, and consumer education tools.
+CFPB age-friendly promotional toolkit for credit unions – CFPB’s resources for credit unions, including information about elder financial exploitation, Suspicious Activity Reports (SARs), age-friendly practices, and consumer education tools.

-AARP BankSafe Initiative (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
-We encourage you to read the NCUA's exit link policies. (opens new page).) – This training combines industry knowledge and expertise with a state-of-the-art, online learning experience to help the financial industry better meet consumers’ financial needs and safeguard their assets.
+AARP BankSafe Initiative – This training combines industry knowledge and expertise with a state-of-the-art, online learning experience to help the financial industry better meet consumers’ financial needs and safeguard their assets.